mulab-mir/song-describer-dataset/README.md

 </div>

-SDD contains ~1.1k captions for 706 music recordings and can be used to evaluate models that address music-and-language tasks such as music captioning, text-to-music generation and music-language retrieval.
-More information about the data, collection method and validation is provided in the [data card](datacard.md).
+SDD contains ~1.1k captions for 706 permissively licensed music recordings.
+It is designed for use in evaluation of models that address music-and-language (M&L) tasks such as music captioning, text-to-music generation and music-language retrieval.
+More information about the data, collection method and validation is provided in the [data card](datacard.md), together with more in-depth documentation in the [datasheet](datasheet.md).

 | Subset | Tracks | Captions | Annotators | Cap len (avg) | Vocab size  | Audio len |
 |:----:|:----:|:-----:|:-----:|:----:|:-----:|:-----:|